-• The materials include guidance for linguistic accommodations by providing specific ELPstargeted activities for each lesson.
+- The materials include guidance for linguistic accommodations by providing specific ELPstargeted activities for each lesson.
 For example, in Lesson 5B, "Prokaryote vs. Eukaryote," the ELPS activity is to "read aloud if able; if not, have the students describe the pictures in the book."
-Also, the section in Lesson 5A, Carbohydrates, includes strategies such as having students create questions about the content in their first language, then having the students swap with another student in the same language.
-After students have graded and made edits to the questions, students then work together to translate the questions into English.
+Also, the section in Lesson 5A: Carbohydrates includes strategies such as having students create questions about the content in their first language and then having the students swap with another student in the same language.
+After students have graded and made edits to the questions, students will then work together to translate the questions into English.
+While the materials have an "ELPS Activity" section in addition to the "How to Help ELL/ESL Students" section, they do not commensurate with various levels of English language proficiency as defined by the ELPS. - Another example is in Lesson 1C, where teachers are encouraged to remind English language learners to connect the English meaning of a word to their own first language.
+They ask teachers to encourage students to read aloud and describe what they see in the images in the text to develop a deeper meaning to the context.
+While the materials provide the educator with guidance on implementing English Language Proficiency Standards (ELPS) learning strategies to the lesson, they do not include guidance for linguistic accommodations that is commensurate with all levels of English proficiency (Beginning, Intermediate, Advanced, Advanced High).